cyrwise/CalPolySLO-DBC2023-Milestone1/README.md

-# My submission of the CS-AI CalPolySLO Developer Bootcamp =)
+# Milestone1 of the 2023 CS-AI CalPolySLO Developer Bootcamp